 LMIA Owner Operator Business Plan

-When seeking to hire foreign workers, companies are often required to receive a positive Labour Market Impact Assessment (LMIA) confirming that the foreign worker is required and that reasonable efforts were taken to hire a current resident or citizen first.
+When seeking to hire foreign workers, companies are required to receive a positive Labour Market Impact Assessment (LMIA) confirming that the foreign worker – or in this case owner – is required and that reasonable efforts were taken to hire a current resident or citizen first.
 LMIAs are reviewed by Employment and Social Development Canada (ESDC).

-The LMIA Owner Operator program is a variation to this process.
-It is intended for foreign candidates who wish to purchase a controlling interest in a business and be involved in the daily operations.
-These candidates may receive a positive LMIA without advertising the position if they can demonstrate – through a business plan – that the arrangement will result in a neutral or positive impact to the overall business and labour market.
+The LMIA Owner Operator program is intended for foreign candidates who wish to purchase a controlling interest in a new or existing business and be involved in the daily operations.
+These candidates may receive a positive LMIA if they can demonstrate other residents or citizens weren’t willing or able to take on the ownership and operation of the business.
+They should also demonstrate – through a business plan – that the arrangement will result in a neutral or positive impact on the overall business and labor market.

-The LMIA Owner Operator business plan is therefor one of the most important aspects for application.
-It needs to make a compelling case that the business will have a positive impact to the economy and that the candidate is suited to run the business successfully.
+The LMIA Owner Operator business plan is therefore one of the most important aspects for application.
+It needs to make a compelling case that the business will have a positive impact on the economy and that the candidate is suited to run the business successfully.